Hendrixer/intro-nextjs-v2-instructions/lessons/05-Data-fetching/A-fetching.md

 ---
-title: "Fetchig data"
+title: "Fetching data"
 ---

 ## Server components

 Pages and Layouts might need data before they render.
 Tapping into APIs, databases, and other sources.
 Data is cached and streamed to the client automatically.
-It is recommended to fetch data in server components do the backend can handle this.
+It is recommended to fetch data in server components so the backend can handle this.
 There are a few reasons for this:

-- They have access to backends like DBs
+- They have access to backends DBs
 - Keeping your app more secure by not exposing API keys and other secrets to the client
 - Reduce the load on the main thread in the browser by having both fetching and rendering happening in the same environment on the server
 - ...and many more reason